hazelcast/hazelcast/hazelcast-documentation/src/Preface.md

 Hazelcast is free provided under the Apache 2 license.
 Hazelcast Enterprise is commercially licensed by Hazelcast, Inc.

-For more detailed information on licensing please see the [License Questions](#license-questions) appendix.
+For more detailed information on licensing, please see the [License Questions appendix](#license-questions).

 ##### Trademarks